perspectivesonatheme/patterns/Core/Occam's razor.md

-Out of all the theories that fit the evidence, the simplest theory should be preferred.

-On the simple -> complex scale, the upward pressure (towards complex) is created by the fact that overly simple explanations just don't fit the evidence.
-However, there's no inherent downward pressure.
-An overly complex explanation will still fit the current evidence but is more likely to diverge from future evidence ([overfitting](Overfitting.md)).
-This is due to the fact that the number of theories of a given complexity increases with the degree of complexity.
-Therefore, the theory with the highest probability of being "closest to the truth" (i.e. the mode ([distributions](Distributions.md))) is the simplest one.
+There is a complexity floor below which a theory will not have enough bits {degrees of freedom} to fit the data.
+However, there is no ceiling—a theory with more bits than needed can still fit the data.
+Among fitting theories, the more complex ones:
+- require more computation to apply and manipulate
+- obfuscate relationships and patterns with irrelevant information
+- suggest a more precise interpretation than is warranted

 Principle of parsimony

-Flying spaghetti monster: an alternative complex theory

-[entropy](Entropy.md): the number of theories (microstates) of a given complexity (macrostate) increases with the degree of complexity; i.e. entropy increases with degrees of freedom
+[entropy](Entropy.md): the number of theories (microstates) of a given complexity (macrostate) increases with the degree of complexity
+[overfitting](Overfitting.md): noise in the data can give the impression of complexity

 {Unify the following?}